 A development application or a modification to a development application, which has been lodged prior to the commencement of this Plan but not determined, shall be determined in accordance with the provisions of the previously adopted plan, which applied at the date of lodgement.
-A development application lodged after the commencement of this plan shall be determined in accordance with the provisions of this plan.
-A modification to development consent that was determined under the previously adopted plan shall be assessed by reviewing the application in accordance with the plan that applied to the original consent.
+A development application lodged after the commencement of this plan shall be determined in accordance with the provisions of the previously adopted plan.
+A modification to development consent that was determined under the previously adopted plan shall be assessed by reviewing the application in accordance with the 2005 plan.